HafizMutahirAhmed/Shopping-Cart-Application/README.txt

    Finally, to execute the code, run: python app.py

-*We have provided three accounts for testing purposes:
+*We have provided two accounts for testing purposes:

 Admin Account:
+Username: asra@gmail.com
+Password: 123

+Customer Account:
 Username: mutahir@gmail.com
-Password: 123

-Customer Account 1:
-Username: shameen@gmail.com
-Password: 123

-Customer Account 2:
-Username: nabeeha@gmail.com
 Password: 123

 *Checking the Database:
 If you want to check the database, you can install DB Browser for SQLite.
 This tool allows you to view and edit the database contents easily.